 To Express An Interest In Applying:

-To apply for the role, please send a CV and covering letter stating why this role interests you to the Managing Director, Julie Nicholson at julie@dancesyndrome.co.uk with “Job Application” as the email subject.
+To apply for the role, please send a CV and covering letter to Julie Nicholson, Managing Director, on julie@dancesyndrome.co.uk with “Job Application” as the email subject.
+If you would like an informal chat about the role, please email Julie to arrange this.

 We are very happy to accommodate any requests for reasonable adjustments.
 Please let Julie know as part of your application.